felbit/dataframe-go/README.md

 **note by felbit:** This project is a fork of the fantastic [rocketlaunchr/dataframe-go](https://github.com/rocketlaunchr/dataframe-go) and you probably want to go there for the original experience.
-I needed some updated dependencies to make this with with Go 1.20 -- that is the only reaso this exists.
+I needed some updated dependencies to make this work with Go 1.20 -- that is the only reaso this exists.
 All credit to the original author!

+Original README below:
 <hr/>

 <p align="right">